serendipity-searcher/documentation/README.md

  - primers on the different ways [algorithmic search](./algorithmic_search.md) can be implemented on the different types of information contained in digital collections

  - finally, there's a [glossary](./glossary.md) of terms and concepts spread in the other documents or generally of relevance to this project  -- if anything is missing according to you, please feel free to leave a note and I'll add a description

+---

+ - draft of a proposal for the [technical tasks](./technical_tasks_draft.md) in this projects. the proposal is concerned mainly with those tasks deemed necessary regardless of specific desired outcomes, such as obtaining, interpreting and processing data